Training structure

 Faculty of Science

-- Physics and dynamics of the atmosphere (composition and structure, radiation balance, theoretical circulation, depressions/anticyclones, fronts, jets, tornadoes)
+- Atmospheric physics and dynamics (composition and structure, radiation balance, theoretical circulation, low-pressure systems/high-pressure systems, fronts, jets, tornadoes)

-- Ocean physics and dynamics (composition and structure, main forces, simplified equations, geostrophic currents, Ekman drift, eddies, astronomical tides)
+- Ocean physics and dynamics (composition and structure, main forces, simplified equations, geostrophic current, Ekman drift, eddies, astronomical tides)

-- General ocean circulation (Munk model, main currents, Mediterranean, North Atlantic, Conveyor Belt)
+- General ocean circulation (Munk model, major currents, Mediterranean Sea, North Atlantic, Conveyor Belt)

-- Waves and swell, vocabulary and overview, first-order theory
+- Waves and swells, vocabulary and general overview, first-order theory

 -